Comparative Effectiveness & Implementation Research Training Program Admissions

 - students matriculated in another postgraduate program who take courses as electives

 You can schedule a meeting with program director Maria R. Khan, PhD, MPH, to decide whether this program is a good fit for you and your research and career goals.
-To do so, contact Ms. Rounds at email@example.com.
+To do so, contact Ms. Irvine at email@example.com.